 Your vet may also advise the use of compounds often called nutraceuticals.
 A nutraceutical is any substance that is a food or part of a food that provides medical or health benefits, including the prevention and treatment of disease.
 Chondroitin and glucosamine are two nutraceuticals that are useful in arthritis as they assist in rebuilding the cartilage of the joint surface.

-Feline lower urinary tract disease (flutd), arthritis in cats, constipation, ear mites and more...
+Feline lower urinary tract disease (flutd), ear mites, feline aids, diabetes mellitus and more...
 Learn more...

 Strategic worming, winter check list for old horses, equine dental disease, eye ulcers and more...
 Learn more...